Fresh Food Procurement

 Creating a Vision

 School food is messy and complex.
-We cannot dumb it down to make it simple.
-What we can do is identify the processes and steps we must take to ensure that we are making informed decisions in our program delivery.
+To make it more manageable, we can identify processes and steps to ensure that we are making informed decisions in our program delivery.

 Many districts do not have personnel who are entirely devoted to procurement.
 This role may be filled by the director, an administrative staff person in the department office, the kitchen site staff, the menu planner, or a combination of people.
 Sometimes we see this job given to a district’s general procurement office, which may know a great deal about ordering paper or books, but not about the intricacies of purchasing food.